Find Affordable College Courses

 undefined

+Of the students who received a conservation master's degree from UC Davis, 59% were white.
+This is below average for this degree on the natiowide level.
 In the conservation master's program at this school, racial-ethnic minorities make up 38% of degree recipients.
-That is 13% better than the national average.*
+That is 12% better than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from University of California - Davis with a master's in conservation.